YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: This indicates that MUPIP REORG did not find any of the variables specified in the EXCLUDE qualifier to be present in the database.

-Action: Verify the names specified in the EXCLUDE qualifier in case you expected them to be present in the database file and not be reorged.
+Action: Verify the names specified in the EXCLUDE qualifier, in case you expected them to be present in the database file and not be reorged.

 --------------------
 NOEXCNOZTRAP